-Team Members ^a Description Respondent The entity submitting the SOQ.
+Team Members a Description Respondent The entity submitting the SOQ.
 If shortlisted, the Respondent will become a Proposer.
 The Selected Proposer will enter into contract with the TJPA as the Contractor.
-Lead Designer ^b The entity that bears primary and lead responsibility for design services on the Project.
-Lead Contractor ^b The entity that exercises primary and lead responsibility for construction services on the Project.
-Major Subcontractor Any additional subcontractors or subconsultants that the Respondent chooses to include in its SOQ. , joint venture, partnership, or other business organization. ntractor may be part of the Respondent entity.
+Lead Designer b The entity that bears primary and lead responsibility for design services on the Project.
+Lead Contractor b The entity that exercises primary and lead responsibility for construction services on the Project.
+Major Subcontractor Any additional subcontractors or subconsultants that the Respondent chooses to include in its SOQ.
+Notes: joint venture, partnership, or other business organization.